Silk Labyrinth Carved Central Stone

 “A traditional Cornish witches’ tool useful for inducing trances and the state of Becoming is the Troy Stone; also known as a ‘Mazey Stone’ from the Cornish ‘mazed’ meaning to be of a maddened, en-tranced or intoxicated state.
 This is traditionally a slab of slate carved with a uni-cursal labyrinth.
 One method of use is to sit with the stone on the lap, or on a table of comfortable height, in a room lit dimly by a single candle, and to slowly follow the labyrinth’s path repeatedly in and out with the left index finger whilst rocking or swaying gently and humming rhythmically.”

 Inspired by the labyrinths carved into the side of a rock face at Rocky Valley near Tintagel, and by the Troy Stones in the Museum of Witchcraft and Magic in nearby Boscastle, we created our own granite version on a large, sea-smoothed pebble from St Agnes.
 Layan knapped the path into the stone in the shape of the current form of Troy Town Maze, which we confirmed with our aerial photographs of the site earlier in the summer.
-In this way the maze made of pebbles became the maze on a pebble.
+In this way the maze made of pebbles inverted to become the maze on a pebble.

 As you walked between the semi-transparent silk panels of the artwork, the stone at the centre became slowly more visible, in an experience similar to using a Troy Stone for “entering the state of Becoming” or undertaking a “journey into the Other World.”
 Labyrinth walking is also often considered to be a similarly meditative experience, with the winding paths bringing a person towards the centre, and we wanted this trance-inducing symbolism to pervade the whole of this installation.